-The Lamb of God is also named Lion of the Tribe of Judah, The Living Stone, Son of David, and The Stone that builders rejected.
+The Lamb of God is also named Lion of the Tribe of Judah, The Living Stone, the Son of David, and The Stone the builders rejected.
 Jesus claimed to be the Son of God because of the relationship of Sonship and absolute equality with the Father.

 Summary of Jesus’ life

 Jesus was born in Bethlehem, according to Luke and Matthew.
 Jesus was a Galilean from Nazareth, a village near Sepphoris, one of the two major cities of Galilee.
-The Christ Child has been called the Sun or the Sun of Righteousness in the hymns that adorn the beautiful services, mainly for the feast of the Nativity.
-This Sun brings a spiritual illumination, a light of knowledge to the world.
+The Christ Child has been called the Sun, or the Sun of Righteousness, in the hymns adorn the beautiful services, mainly for the feast of the Nativity.
+This Sun brings spiritual illumination, a light of knowledge, to the world.
 He was born to Mary and Joseph.
-Joseph was only legally his Father because they reported that Mary was a virgin when Jesus was conceived and that she was pregnant from The Holy Spirit.
+Joseph was only legally his Father because they reported that Mary was a virgin when Jesus was conceived and that she was pregnant by The Holy Spirit.

 The baby Jesus came to Earth to bring humanity out of the darkness of death and into the Light.
 In Bethlehem of Judea, the Christ Child is born, the Light of the world, the One who calls us all to come out of the darkness of sin into the Light of clean life, that is, into the Light of true faith, truth, love, and good deeds, which means the fulfillment of the divine commandments.